We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 - Enjoy a week of book-based learning with your student.

-Download Your The Giving Tree Unit Study and Printables
+Download Your The Giving Tree Unit Lesson Plans and Printables

-Simply click the image below to grab a copy of your free The Giving Tree unit study.
+Simply click the image below to grab a copy of your free The Giving Tree unit study lessons and printables.

 More Tree Themed Resources

-At Homeschool Share we have more tree themed resources for your students.
+At Homeschool Share we have more tree themed studies, lapbooks, and other printables for your students.
 Here are a few we recommend: